 The fireplace blower or furnace blower solves both of these problems.
-It helps circulate air throughout the room, thus maintaining higher average indoor temperatures.
+It helps circulate warm air throughout the room, thus maintaining higher average indoor temperatures.

 The temperature levels also remain more consistent throughout the day.
 Secondly, the fireplace blower system helps prevent the loss of hot air.
 The rest of this guide is designed to help you pick out the best and quietest blower fan for your needs.

 How Fireplace Blower Fan Works

 The blower fan is a particular fan system designed to circulate warm air back into the room.
 As warm air from the room moves through the convective air chambers, heat is transferred from the hot surfaces.
 The blower fan system then kicks in to circulate the warm air back into the room.

 The bower system also draws cool air into the heater through a vented panel.
 The warm air is then circulated the hot firebox, absorbing some of the heat in the process.

 The fireplace blower fan then pushes the now-warm air back into the room, through a second vent system or a louvered opening at the top of the fireplace, and helps circulate it throughout the area.

 It’s important to remember that not all fireplaces are designed for use with blower fans.
 Most manufacturers indicate clearly if the fireplace model can be used with a blower fan, so make sure to read the user manual.
 It will also indicate the type of blower system recommended for that specific fireplace.